 Stuart Russell, Nick Bostrom and other AI scientists talk about losing control over AI capability, as it gradually matures into a Superintelligence.
 That is indeed vital.
-Most of that discussion focuses on losing control over AI, has concentrated so far on controlling individual, highly sophisticated robots, which can indeed inflict serious damage in a wider environment.
-However, their malicious action is far less dangerous for the human civilization, than an existential danger posed by a malicious an AI agent, which may have a full control over all AI agents and all humans.
-That’s what we call Superintelligence, – a global unified AI system with intelligence far exceeding that of all humans.
-In principle, there could be more than one such Superintelligence (an AI system) operating at the same time, at least in the early stages of its development, i.e. in the period of Immature Superintelligence.
+Most of such discussion focuses on losing control over so called ‘narrow’ AI, has concentrated so far on controlling individual, highly sophisticated robots, which can indeed inflict serious damage in a wider environment.
+However, their malicious action is far less dangerous for the human civilization, than an existential danger posed by a malicious AI system, which may have a full control over many AI agents and some humans.
+That imperfect Immature Superintelligence will have in some domains (but not all) the intelligence far exceeding that of humans.
+In principle, there could be more than one such Immature Superintelligence system operating at the same time, at least in the early stages of its development.
 Since such an advanced system can be used by its owner (controller) for its own, potentially malicious aims, such as controlling the world, it is almost obvious that we are entering a period where the Superpowers, or even some very rich individuals, may be tempted to overpower other such sophisticated AI systems, to gain control over the whole world.
 There are two questions here:

 A Superpower (let’s call it Supremacists) will face a dilemma.
 It is the possibility that the control of an Immature Superintelligence by a single Superpower, which might allow it to rule over the entire planet, although possible, may create the final outcome much worse for the aggressor, as well as, unfortunately, for the whole Humanity.
 This is the dilemma that some Superpowers may be pondering on right now, which is a well-known problem in the game theory known as the ‘prisoner’s dilemma’.

 The prisoner’s dilemma has its roots in the game theory, mathematically best described by Albert W. Tucker and John Nash.
 It was originally developed for economics but has been deployed for even a more profound use in the geopolitical strategy, especially during the Cold War era.
 In the original concept of prisoner’s dilemma, two prisoners, suspected of armed robbery, are taken into a custody.
-Police cannot prove they had guns; they only have stolen goods as evidence, for which they can be kept in prison for 1 year.
-In order to get the evidence, they need one of them confess that they indeed threatened someone with guns, which would keep them in prison for 10 years.
-Therefore, they decide to offer the prisoners a reduction in prison sentence to 5 years, if they confess to having guns during the robbery.
+Police cannot prove they had guns; they only have evidence of the stolen goods, for which they can be kept in prison for 1 year.
+In order to get the evidence that they threatened to use a gun, which would keep them in prison for 10 years, they need one of them to confess that.
+Therefore, they decide to offer the prisoners a reduction in prison sentence to 5 years, if they both confess to having guns during the robbery.
+If one of them denounces the other, he would be free and the other would get 10 years.
 This is shown in the following diagram (the numbers represent years in jail):

 I have developed below a variant of the prisoner’s dilemma in relation to Superintelligence, which I call the AI Supremacist’s Dilemma, with the same rules and assumptions.
 So, like in a typical prisoner’s dilemma, the opposing parties choose to protect themselves at the expense of the other participant.
 The result is that both participants may find themselves in a worse situation than if they had cooperated with each other in reaching a decision.

-You may think that the world still has a lot of time to prepare before any of the Superpowers is capable of blackmailing the world with its own superior Superintelligence.
-I’m affraid this is a wishful thinking.
-Such a danger is here and now and I provide further eveidence in the subsequent seqctions on this website.
-Suffice to say, is that chnage is really happening at a nearly exponential pace in most domains of human activity.
-Such a Supremacist Superpower may be tempted to act sooner than later, since it will be more difficult to achieve a global supremacy in AI towards the end of this decade, since the AI becomes more sophisticated and also dispersed to more global players, including very wealthy individuals, the subject, which I consider further on.
+You may think that the world still has a lot of time to prepare, before any of the Superpowers is capable of blackmailing the world with its own superior Superintelligence.
+I’m afraid this is a wishful thinking.
+Such a danger is here and now and I provide further evidence in the subsequent sections on this website.
+Suffice to say, that change is really happening at a nearly exponential pace in most domains of human activity.
+Such a Supremacist Superpower may be tempted to act sooner than later, since it will be more difficult to achieve a global supremacy in AI towards the end of this decade, when AI becomes more sophisticated and also dispersed to more global players, including very wealthy individuals, the subject, which I consider further on.

 When applying the prisoner’s dilemma to Superintelligence, I consider a scenario, in which there are two Superpowers: Supremacists and Humanists – representing the rest of the world.
 Let’s say that the Supremacists create Superintelligence that is equal to that of Humanists’.
-The Supremacists’ objective is to rule the world according to their own values, using Superintelligence to help them achive that goal.
-In order to that they must upload its Superintelligence with certain goals (motivators) based on the very top value.
-Such a top value could be, for example, making the Supremacist’s nation, race or religion superior to other nations.
+The Supremacists’ objective is to rule the world according to their own values, and impose the will of their nation over the rest of the world.
+They plan to use Superintelligence to help them achieve that goal, while still remaining its master.
+In order to that they must upload its Superintelligence with certain goals (motivators) based on the very top of Supremacist’s values.
+One such top value could be, for example, making the Supremacist’s nation, race or religion superior to other nations.
 If they decide to do that, they would violate the so-called Asimov’s first law for robots – do no harm to humans, now largely superseded by the Asilomar principles.

-And that is why they may have a problem.
-Such a Superintelligence may indeed initially act in a malicious way in the interest of that Superpower only.
-However, at some stage it may turn against its master, since an evil Superintelligence will not be able to perfectly differentiate between a friend and a foe, or between evil and good.
+The consequence of that might be that such a Superintelligence would indeed initially act in a malicious way in the interest of that Superpower only.
+However, at some stage it might turn against its master, since an evil Superintelligence will not be able to perfectly differentiate between a friend and a foe, or between evil and good.
 This is especially likely, since in this decade we will only have an Immature Superintelligence, which will be prone to some grave errors.
 In the end, if such a scenario turns out to become a reality, nobody will be able to control Superintelligence, which is most likely to be an evil entity.
 Such an evil Superintelligence, may very quickly decide to make us extinct for many of its own reasons.
 Will the Supremacists be prepared to take such a risk?
-Will they do it, knowing that there is a high probability their Superintelligence built on the key value of supremacy with its key goal being the subjugation of all other people who are not the Superpower’s citizens, may in time become evil, annihilating the Supremacists and the entire human species?
+Will they do it, knowing that there is a high probability their Superintelligence built on the key value of supremacy with its key goal being the subjugation of all other people who are not the Supremacist’s citizens, may in time become evil, annihilating the Supremacist nation and the entire human species?

 On the other hand, Supremacists may consider co-operating with the rest of the world (the Humanists), to mutually develop a friendly Superintelligence, which may be immensely beneficial to all.
 Instead of fighting each other, Supremacists and Humanists could jointly work with a mature Superintelligence, to evolve together over a longer period into a new, post-human species, which will inherit the values promoted by the future Human Federation.
 Therefore, such a Supremacist will face a dilemma that can be set as four possible scenarios: